charleshugochg/snakegame/README.md

 ## Snake World
-A standard output base classic snake game, focused on the architecture of the program without any library
+A standard output base classic snake game, focused on the architecture of the program without any framework.

 ```
 ##############################################